wasmCloud/tutorials/01-wasmcloud_basics/wash_intro/ctl.md

 ##### Important Fields

 In this example, you'll notice in the middle of the output `No actors found`.
 So far, we do not have any actors running in this environment.
-Next, we will start the `echo` actor and you will be able to see it here.
+Next, we will start the `table_tennis` actor and you will be able to see it here.

-Below the actor output is running provider information.
-[TODO: Describe what the 2 items in the provider section are for.]

 ### wash ctl start actor